Option lists are two-column lists of command-line options and descriptions,

 Note

 Unlike previous 2.x versions, -c, -l, and -p are not default.
-If any of combination of these
+If any combination of these

-scancode-e only scans for emails, and doesn’t scan for copyright/license/packages/general
+scancode-l scans only for licenses, and doesn’t scan for copyright/packages/general

 Note